Trump Could Be Headed For A Landslide Victory In 2020 According To These Researchers

 The research is done by market strategists and economists and largely ignores polling and the daily back-and-forth of election year sniping between candidates, as well as the candidates’ personalities themselves, a huge part of what makes Trump such a lightning rod for both support and loathing.

-And of course, in many other ways as well Trump is a wild card, given the possibility of a legal bombshell or scandalous revelation bringing down his presidency, a family member or his company.
-But barring a legal disaster, or the aforementioned dramatic economic slump, even Yale economist Ray Fair, the researcher who pioneered this kind of work agrees with TrendMacrolytics’ predictions.
+And of course, in many other ways as well Trump is a wild card, given the possibility of a legal bombshell or scandalous revelation bringing down his presidency, a family member, or his company.
+But barring a legal disaster, or the aforementioned dramatic economic slump, even Yale economist Ray Fair, the researcher who pioneered this kind of work, agrees with TrendMacrolytics’ predictions.

 “Even if you have a mediocre but not great economy — and that’s more or less consensus for between now and the election — that has a Trump victory and by a not-trivial margin,” said Fair, who also correctly predicted Trump’s 2016 win.

-And both TrendMacrolytics’ Luskin as well as Fair are quick to note that even a serious economic slowdown might not be enough to prevent a second Trump presidential win, saying it would take a short, sharp shock to seriously rattle voters’ behavior.
+And both TrendMacrolytics’ Luskin, as well as Fair, are quick to note that even a serious economic slowdown might not be enough to prevent a second Trump presidential win, saying it would take a short, sharp shock to seriously rattle voters’ behavior.

 “It would have to slow a lot to still be not pretty good,” said Luskin, reiterating that the pace of the change is what matters most.